 Rastafarian Wild Harvesters on Table Mountain

 Cape Town's R35 million medicinal plant trade is driven by a network of herbalists that stretches up the east coast into the Transkei.
-It has roots in Khoi traditions and African Nationalist ideology.
-Some harvesters talk about their work with a missionary zeal - of wanting to heal the nation of its overuse of chemicals.
+It has roots in Khoi and San traditions and African nationalist ideology.
+Some harvesters of plant medicines talk about their work with a missionary zeal - of wanting to heal the nation of its overuse of 'chemicals'.

 Were this vision realized, how would the Western Cape's ecological balance change?
 As it is, the trade in locally harvested herbal and animal-derived medicine is a threat to the unique experiment that is the re-wilding of Table Mountain.